Want to talk to someone?

 - Get self help: Mental health and wellbeing videos and download tools

-- A-Z of wellbeing: The Student Wellbeing Service A-Z offers webpage links, apps, YouTube clips, course links for all your wellbeing issues.
+- A-Z of wellbeing: The Student Wellbeing Service A-Z offers webpage links, apps, YouTube clips, and course links for all your wellbeing issues.

 What support is there for a student with a diagnosed Mental Health Condition?